Bob Knight: Coaching philosophy

 Knight was an innovator of the motion offense, which he perfected and popularized.
 The system emphasizes post players setting screens and perimeter players passing the ball until a teammate becomes open for an uncontested jump shot or lay-up.
 This required players to be unselfish, disciplined, and effective in setting and using screens to get open.

 Knight's motion offense did not take shape until he began coaching at Indiana.
-Prior to that, at Army, he ran a "reverse action" that involved reversing the ball from one side of the floor to the other and screening along with it.
+Prior to that, at Army, he ran a "reverse action" offense that involved reversing the ball from one side of the floor to the other and screening along with it.
 According to Knight, it was a "West Coast offense" that Pete Newell used exclusively during his coaching career.
 After being exposed to the Princeton offense, Knight instilled more cutting with the offense he employed, which evolved into the motion offense that he ran for most of his career.
 Knight continued to develop the offense, instituting different cuts over the years and putting his players in different scenarios.

 Knight was well known for the extreme preparation he put into each game and practice.
 He was often quoted as saying, "Most people have the will to win, few have the will to prepare to win."
 Often during practice, Knight would instruct his players to a certain spot on the floor and give them options of what to do based on how the defense might react.
 In contrast to set plays, Knight's offense was designed to react according to the defense.

-The 3-point shot was adopted by the NCAA in 1986, which was midway through Knight's coaching career.
+The three-point shot was adopted by the NCAA in 1986, which was midway through Knight's coaching career.
 Although he opposed the rule change throughout his life, it did complement his offense well by improving the spacing on the floor.
-He sardonically said at the time that he supported institution of the three point shot because if a team's offense was functioning efficiently enough to get a layup the team should be rewarded with three points for that basket.
+He sardonically said at the time that he supported institution of the three-point shot because if a team's offense was functioning efficiently enough to get a layup, the team should be rewarded with three points for that basket.
 Knight's offense also emphasized a two-count.
 Players in the post are expected to try to post in the paint for two seconds and if they do not receive the ball they go set a screen.
 Players with the ball are expected to hold the ball for two seconds to see where they are going to take it.
 Screens are supposed to be held for two seconds, as well.

 On defense Knight was known for emphasizing tenacious "man-to-man" defense where defenders contest every pass and every shot, and help teammates when needed.
-However, Knight has also incorporated a zone defense periodically after eschewing that defense for the first two decades of his coaching career.
+However, Knight also incorporated a zone defense periodically after eschewing it for the first two decades of his coaching career.

 Knight's coaching also included a firm emphasis on academics.
-All but four of his four-year players completed their degrees, which was a ratio of nearly 98 percent.
+All but four of his four-year players completed their degrees, or nearly 98 percent.
 Nearly 80 percent of his players graduated; this figure was much higher than the national average of 42 percent for Division 1 schools.